kurtisrodrigue/CS480Rodrigue/PA7/README.md

 Reverse orbit direction: S

+Camera

+Reset to Sun - r
+Move to next planet - n

 ## To Change The Model
 To change the model, type in the name of the obj file you would like to load.
 Example: "dragon.obj"